|

 To assist you in preparing for this annual January liturgy, check out resources on the ODWS website.
 You’ll find sample intentions for the Universal Prayer, homily helps, catechetical resources, music suggestions, and more.

-Before undertaking a major project in renovating or reconfiguring a Church, permission is needed from Archbishop Schnurr.
+Guidelines for Renovating and Reconfiguring a Church Before undertaking a major project in renovating or reconfiguring a Church, permission is needed from Archbishop Schnurr.
 The Archdiocesan Committee for Sacred Art & Architecture has the responsibility of providing consultation to parish leaders and recommendations to Archbishop.
 That committee should be involved at the early stages of such projects, including movement of liturgical furniture, major aesthetic changes, etc. Please review the guidelines and direct any questions to the ODWS.

 Q. Outside of a church, where can Mass be celebrated?